shalabh147/Brain-Tumor-Segmentation-and-Survival-Prediction-using-Deep-Neural-Networks/README.md

 XGBoost Regression (Extreme gradient boosting regressor) has been found to perform really well in regression related tasks.
 It is one of the model used to train on features extracted from the bottleneck layer of the U-Net .
 This idea has been taken from https://arxiv.org/pdf/1903.11593.pdf where it has been shown that lung cancer survival features are somehow connected to the bottleneck layer features of the segmentation U-Net.
 Another network used is a feedforward neural network taking reduced features(using k-medoids clustering) from images and being trained for regression.

+### Note : All images have been taken from the mentioned papers.

 ## Training
 ### Loss function